radekd91/emoca/gdl_apps/EMOCA/README.md

 ## License
 This code and model are available for non-commercial scientific research purposes as defined in the [LICENSE](https://emoca.is.tue.mpg.de/license.html) file.
 By downloading and using the code and model you agree to the terms of this license.

+### Contributing
+Pull requests are welcome!
+Please report crashes and/or bugs.
+If you run EMOCA and get interesting results (both good and bad), please let us know.